-Top, Cape Corso Castle, the prospect of it on one side; bottom, A prospect of Cape Corso Castle on the opposite side.
 Both views show African houses/village in the center.
-Bosman writes: This is the English chief fort, which next to that of St. George d'Elmina is the largest and most beautiful on the whole coast; within it is well furnished with fine and well-built dwelling-places; before it they have also built a high turret to secure the lives of the people of the town, in case of an invasion of hostile Negroes ( pp. 48-49).
+Bosman described how "this is the English chief fort, which next to that of St. George d'Elmina is the largest and most beautiful on the whole coast; within it is well furnished with fine and well-built dwelling-places; before it they have also built a high turret to secure the lives of the people of the town, in case of an invasion of hostile Negroes" ( pp. 48-49).
 Bosman was an official of the Dutch West India Company and chief factor at Elmina.
 See also Christopher DeCorse, An Archaeology of Elmina: Africans and Europeans on the Gold Coast, 1400-1900 (Smithsonian Institution Press, 2001).

 William Bosman, A New and Accurate Description of the Coast of Guinea (London, 1705), facing p.
 46, figures 4 and 5 (English translation of Bosman's Nauwkeurige Beschryving van de Guinese Goud-, Tand- en Slave-Kust. . .
 (Utrecht, 1704)).
 Copy in the John Carter Brown Library at Brown University.